dcmlr/kitti360_ros_player/README.md

-# ROS publisher node for the KITTI-360 Dataset
+# ROS publisher node for the KITTI-360 Dataset (WORK IN PROGRESS)

 This ROS package takes each sensor from the [KITTI-360](http://www.cvlibs.net/datasets/kitti-360/) dataset and publishes it